 Cluster migraine isn’t a migraine type defined by the International Headache Society.
 However, there are cluster headaches.
-These headaches cause extreme pain around and behind the eye, often with tearing on one side, nasal congestion, and flushing.
-They can be brought on by alcohol or excessive smoking.
-You may have cluster headaches as well as migraines.
-When you have migraines, these are some of the things you may be feeling.
+These headaches cause extreme pain around and behind the eye, often with:

-Until they are older teens, children may be more likely to have symptoms on both sides of the head.
-It’s rare for children to have headache pain in the back in the head.
+Until they’re older teens, children may be more likely to have symptoms on both sides of the head.
+It’s rare for children to have headache pain in the back of the head.
 Their migraines tend to last 2 to 72 hours.

 A few migraine variants are more common in children.
 These include abdominal migraine, benign paroxysmal vertigo, and cyclic vomiting.

 Your child may also have a headache.
-Other symptoms may include lack of appetite, nausea without or without vomiting, and sensitivity to light or sound.
+Other symptoms can include:

 Children who have abdominal migraine are likely to develop more typical migraine symptoms as adults.